romkatv/hcproxy/README.md

 The only time `hcproxy` produces output is immediately before an abnormal termination (e.g., a crash).
 This diagnostic is sent to `stderr`. `hcproxy` doesn't write logs.

-If you've installed `htproxy` as `systemd` service, you can read high-level service logs with `journalctl`.
+If you've installed `hcproxy` as `systemd` service, you can read high-level service logs with `journalctl`.
 Start and stop events, as well as crashes, should be recorded there:

 ```shell
 journalctl -u hcproxy | tail